How to Substitute Maple Syrup for Sugar in Baking

 Use less maple syrup than sugar

-Maple syrup is sweeter than regular sugar, so you can use less in your recipe.
+Maple syrup is sweeter than regular sugar so that you can use less in your recipe.
 When substituting maple syrup for sugar in a recipe, use ¾ cup of maple syrup for every 1 cup of white sugar.
-You may want to try substituting for only half of the sugar at first, in order to test out how the substitution works.

-Decrease your other liquid ingredients
+Decrease your other liquid ingredients.

-Adjust your baking temperature
+Adjust your baking temperature.

 Delicious recipes that use maple syrup as a sweetener

-Now that you know how to use maple syrup as a sugar substitute, why not try it out in some of your favorite recipes?
+Now that you know how to use maple syrup as a sugar substitute, why not try it in some of your favorite recipes?
 Here are a few delicious recipes that use maple syrup as a sweetener: